Sierra Leone, Liberia deploy troops as Ebola toll hits 887

 A Reuters witness in the Liberian capital Monrovia said several clinics were spontaneously closing their doors because doctors were too afraid to treat patients.
 More than 60 doctors have already died of Ebola, hampering efforts to control the outbreak.

-Health workers in Liberia say they are overwhelmed by the number of cases, a condition exacerbated by the departure of some international staff following the infection of two U.S. aid workers in Liberia.
+Health workers say they are overwhelmed by the number of cases, a condition exacerbated by the departure of some international staff following the infection of two U.S. staff of the Samaritan's Purse charity in Liberia.

 A spokesperson for the charity confirmed a CNN report that Brantly and Writebol were both treated with an experimental serum developed by biotech firm Mapp Biopharmaceutical Inc while in Liberia, apparently showing initial signs of an improvement.